European casinos

 Cashback offers

-If you lost €1000 during the promotional period and the bookmaker offers a 10% cashback, you get €100 back.
+Here’s a quick example: if you lost €1,000 during the said promotional period and the site offers a 10% cashback, you get €100 back.

 Loyalty bonus